Key/Value Store Walkthrough

 Watching a K/V Store

-For example run nats kv watch my_kv: this will start a watcher on the bucket we have just created earlier.
-If you followed this walkthrough the last operation that happened on the key is that it was deleted.
-Because by default the KV bucket is set with a history size of one (i.e. it keeps only the last change) and the last operation on the bucket was a delete of the value associated with the key "Key1" that is the only thing that get received by the watcher:
+For the example above, run nats kv watch my-kv.
+This will start a watcher on the bucket we have just created earlier.
+By default, the KV bucket has a history size of one, and so it only remembers the last change.
+In our case, the watcher should see a delete of the value associated with the key "Key1":

-nats kv watch my_kv
+nats kv watch my-kv

-[2021-10-12 13:15:03] DEL my_kv > Key1
+[2021-10-12 13:15:03] DEL my-kv > Key1

-nats kv put my_kv Key1 Value2
+nats kv put my-kv Key1 Value2

-[2021-10-12 13:25:14] PUT my_kv > Key1: Value2
+[2021-10-12 13:25:14] PUT my-kv > Key1: Value2

 Cleaning up

-nats kv rm my_kv
+nats kv rm my-kv

 Last updated